Start planning your trip

-Tatami, the traditional Japanese flooring.
-Laying on tatami is a very soothing experience.
-In this article, we introduce just what the Japanese find so pleasing about tatami.
+Tatami is a uniquely Japanese flooring, and laying on tatami is a wonderful, soothing experience.
+In this article, we introduce the history of tatami and what Japanese people and visitors alike find so pleasing about it.

 Tatami are a type of Japanese flooring that has been used for generations.